Online MBA Program Overview, Curriculum and Courses

 This course examines socially centered entrepreneurship under a global umbrella.
 Our global interdependence teaches us to look for opportunities anywhere.
 We realize more than ever that no person, team, company, or country is an island.
 Our personal lives and the lives of the local organizations around us depend on issues at the international level, and the trend will likely continue.

 Focusing your business and entrepreneurial skills on social and/or environmental problem-solving.
-Graduate-level requirements include the experience to pitch the social entrepreneurship venture they have developed.
+Graduate-level requirements include experience in pitching the social entrepreneurship venture they have developed.
 Also, the graduate students will have the experience to facilitate classes.

 The purpose of this course is to build skills related to understanding accounting disclosures and using the information contained in financial statements.
 Course topics include profitability measurement, credit analysis, footnote analysis, forecasting and valuation.
 Cases and examples are used extensively to enhance understanding of key issues and concepts.